FS-DFM: Fast and Accurate Long Text Generation with Few-Step Diffusion Language Models: Limitations and Future Work

 \section{Limitations and Future Work}

 Our study primarily targets long-horizon language modeling, and our evaluation emphasizes perplexity and masked-token accuracy; broader assessments (instruction following, QA/reasoning, and multilingual settings) remain to be done.
 A practical limitation is the lack of public checkpoints for discrete flow-matching: Accordingly, we plan to release DFM and FS-DFM models and training code to support reproducibility and downstream research.
 On efficiency, we aim to learn adaptive, position-aware step schedules and budget controllers that maintain few-step quality while further reducing inference cost.
 Scaling to ultra-long contexts (8–32k+ tokens) with memory-efficient attention and retrieval is another important direction.
 Beyond likelihood metrics, we will incorporate alignment-oriented objectives (e.g., preference optimization) to improve instruction fidelity and calibration.
 Another choice made in our experiments was using the Runge-Kutta method RK-4 to approximate solutions to the Kolmogorov equations.
 It would be interesting to experiment with other ODE solvers and see how they affect performance.
+Also, we only inspected either uniform source or masked sources, it would be interesting to examine how a hybrid scheduler mixing masked and uniform sources could affect performance.
 Finally, integrating FS-DFM with systems techniques such as speculative decoding and cache reuse could compound latency gains at deployment, helping translate few-step discrete flows into practical, general-purpose generators.